What does a Field Interviewer do?

 - Bachelor’s degree in a relevant field such as sociology, psychology, or communications.

-- Previous experience in conducting interviews or qualitative research is preferred.
+- Previous experience in conducting interviews or research is highly desirable.

 - Strong interpersonal and communication skills.